bridgetravelglobal/bridgetravelglobal/README.md

 <div class="container">
   <h2>About Us</h2>
   <p style="color:#ccc; line-height:1.6;">
-    We are a Dubai-based travel and opportunity support agency helping individuals travel, study, and work abroad.
-We provide end-to-end assistance from documentation to placement.
+    We are a Dubai-based travel and opportunity agency helping people travel, work, and study abroad.
+    We provide full end-to-end support including documentation, bookings, and placement guidance.
   </p>
 </div>